Package 'msmbayes'

 Value

-A data frame with column value giving the probability of remaining in state by time t since state entry, as an rvar object.
+A data frame with column posterior giving the posterior distribution for the probability of remaining in state by time t since state entry, as an rvar object.
 Other columns give the time and any covariate values.

 See qdf for notes on the rvar format.